lsst-sqre/sqr-072/index.rst

 Default to making a new release of the application after every noticable change, including bug fixes.
 Releases are cheap; follow the release early, release often principle.

+Before making a release, ensure that you have merged all dependabot PRs if possible and you have updated dependencies with :command:`make update-deps`.

 Each release should publish a Docker image to the GitHub Container Registry.
-(This is generally done via the GitHub Actions configuration provided by the FastAPI Safir App template.)
+(This is generally done via the GitHub Actions configuration provided by the `FastAPI Safir App`_ project template.)
 Also publishing the container to the Docker Hub registry is not necessary.

 Use `Semantic Versioning`_ versioning.